sachinym/Github-Advanced-Security/bring-your-own-licence.md

 # Bring your own GitHub Licence

+## Introduction

+In the current digital environment, safeguarding our code and development practices is crucial.
+In this scenario, we’ll focus on our GitHub organization as we implement advanced security practices to protect our projects and sensitive data.
+To fully utilize these security features, a GitHub Enterprise license is necessary.
+This lab will provide you with the steps needed to strengthen our organization’s security and maximize the benefits of GitHub's advanced capabilities.

 ## Forking the GitHub repositories

 In this step you will fork the github repositories that will used in this lab.